Tim Kübel

-Playing career

-Youth
+Early life

 He first began playing with his hometown teams SV Pfrondorf and VfL Nagold.
 In 2008, he moved to the TuS Ergenzingen youth team, serving as team captain, where he was a part of their 2009 championship team.
 Bigger clubs became interested in him and he was invited to trial for the SC Freiburg and Hamburger SV youth teams.

 On 1 January 2010, he moved to the Borussia Dortmund academy, where he played for four years and served as the captain of the U-19 team.
 He won the U19 and U23 championships with Dortmund in 2013.
 He originally played striker, but switched to right back after the Borussia Dortmund first-team coach, Jürgen Klopp, saw him play and was convinced he was better suited to being a right-sided defender.

-College
+College career

 After playing with FC Schalke 04 II, he moved to the United States to attend the University of Louisville where he played for the soccer team, after being offered an athletic scholarship.
 He led the team in scoring his freshman year with seven goals, en route to being named ACC Freshman of the Year and making the All-ACC second team.
 He was named to the All-ACC first team as a sophomore.
 He served as team captain for three years and won several honors for his performance.
 He had a program-record 26 assists in 82 games with Louisville, while also scoring 21 goals.
 Despite interest from several Major League Soccer teams during his tenure, he chose to play all four of his eligible years with Louisville, rather than to leave early to turn professional, declining two Generation Adidas offers in the process.
 Head coach Ken Lolla referred to Kübel as "one of most talented players, if not the most talented we've had."